pyladiesams/tech-presentations-beginner-mar2021/README.md

 - PyLadies will add a presentation deck template that you can use for future PyLadies presentations.
-- In [this file](tipsandtricks.md) you can find a guide to help you structure your presentations and quick tips to improve your presentation.
+- In [this file](tipsandtricks.md) you can find a guide to help you structure your presentations.
+- [Here](tipsandtricks.md) you can find quick tips to improve your presentation.

 ## Video record